Sickboy78/MMM-Homematic/README.md

     <tr>
       <td><code>precision</code></td>
       <td>The precision for displaying a value.
-	  <br>This value is only used for 'other' and 'sysvar_number' types.
+	  <br>This value is only used for 'other', 'energie' and 'sysvar_number' types.
 	  <br><b>Example value:</b> <code>2</code>
       </td>
     </tr>